Aliases for ARIH1 Gene

 GeneCards Summary for ARIH1 Gene

 ARIH1 (Ariadne RBR E3 Ubiquitin Protein Ligase 1) is a Protein Coding gene.
 Diseases associated with ARIH1 include Sleep Disorder and Aortic Valve Insufficiency.
-Among its related pathways are Cytokine Signaling in Immune system and Transport of the SLBP independent Mature mRNA and Interferon gamma signaling and Immune System.
+Among its related pathways are Cytokine Signaling in Immune system and Transport of the SLBP independent Mature mRNA and Interferon gamma signaling.
 GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is ARIH2.

 UniProtKB/Swiss-Prot for ARIH1 Gene